f8dc102/f8dc102/README.md

 I'm a seasoned full-stack developer whose freelancing experience has blossomed into a thriving full-time career.
 My expertise spans both client-facing applications and websites, alongside cutting-edge backend development.

 I focus on crafting resilient backend systems that streamline operations for your applications and websites.
 I take pride in designing systems that are elegant yet robust, distributed yet cohesive, and not only aesthetically pleasing but also highly functional.
-Beyond development, I regularly share insights on system design, databases, security, servers, optimization, and emerging technologies such as Blockchain and PWAs through my blogging efforts.

 <br/>